Tour d’Argent: Paris’ Oldest Restaurant

 Another magical element is the elegance of the Tour d’Argent dining rooms and the exquisite service provided by the staff.
 Wearing two-piece suits, white gloves and bow ties, they move gracefully and professionally among the diners.
 It’s regrettable that some of the foreign tourists who visit La Tour d’Argent sometimes underdress, as if they’re picnicking at the beach.

 Once the Sultan of Brunei and his retinue of a dozen or so people were seated next to our table.
-They were, of course, beautifully dressed, as you’d expect of the wealthiest man in the world and his friends.
+They were, of course, beautifully dressed, as you’d expect of one of the world’s wealthiest men and his best friends.
 You never know who’ll turn up at La Tour d’Argent.

-Of particular interest to us, is the wine list.
-One of the three largest lists in the world, the restaurant offers well over 15,000 wines in a 400-page book.
-Since 1986, La Tour d’Argent has been a recipient of the Wine Spectator Grand Award.
-The cellar, guarded around the clock, contains more than 450,000 bottles, whose value is conservatively estimated at some $30 million.
+Of particular interest to us, of course, is the wine list.
+One of the largest collections in the world, the restaurant offers well over 15,000 wines in a 400-page book.
+The cellar, guarded around the clock, contains more than 300,000 bottles, whose value is conservatively estimated at some $30 million.
 The collection even survived the Second World War when the Terrail family, current owners, walled in the cellars to hide them from the Nazi invasion.